TiagoQuinteros/SMS-LATAM-Challenge/README.md

 1- execute this comand in a empty folder: git clone https://github.com/TiagoQuinteros/SMS-LATAM-Challenge.git

+2- create database mutantdetector

-2- execute this comand: mvn clean compile spring-boot:run
+3- execute this comand: mvn clean compile spring-boot:run

-3- open postman and use the services
+4- open postman and use the services

 ---------
 ### example of curls to use the services